What is a load cell?

 Upload the code to your Arduino board and open the Serial monitor and set it to 57600.

 This calibration code is going to prompt you to tare the load cell, then add a known weight to the load cell and tell Arduino what that weight is via the Serial Monitor.
-A calibration factor will be calculated and then you will be told to save that value and asked whether to store that factor value to Arduino’s EEPROM.
+The program will calculate a calibration factor, then prompt you to save the value and ask whether to store it in the Arduino’s EEPROM.
 The whole process will look like shown below;

 Weighing scale using a Strain Gauge Load cell, HX711 Amplifier and Arduino.